 top of page

-Find English Antonyms for Inventive and Inspired Words – Online Quiz!
+English Antonyms for Inventive and Inspired Vocabulary Words – Online Quiz!

-Find antonyms of Inventive and Inspired words in this online multiple-choice quiz.
-Identify the antonyms of all 63 words.
-An antonym is the opposite, or most opposite meaning.
+Find antonyms of Inventive and Inspired vocabulary words in this online multiple-choice quiz.
+Identify the antonyms of all 63 vocabulary words.
+(An antonym is a word of opposite meaning.)

 Hover over a word to reveal its definition.
 Click any word for the full dictionary entry.